 Jewett in Leon County, Texas — The American South (West South Central)

 Topics.
-This historical marker is listed in this topic list: Churches & Religion.
-A significant historical month for this entry is December 1871.
+This historical marker is listed in these topic lists: Architecture • Education • War, US Civil.
+A significant historical year for this entry is 1857.

 Location.
 31° 21.67′ N, 96° 8.878′ Touch for map.
 Marker is at or near this postal address: 417 Weakley Street, Jewett TX 75846, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 13 miles of this marker, measured as the crow flies.
 Jewett Methodist Church (about 500 feet away, measured in a direct line); History of the Frisco Emblem (approx. 0.3 miles away); Hattie Barnes Adkisson (approx. 0.7 miles away); Manaen Turnbull Smith (approx. ¾ mile away); Colonel Robert Simonton Gould (approx. 6.7 miles away); Concord Missionary Baptist Church (approx. 7.3 miles away); Site of Worthy Store (approx. 9.2 miles away); Leon County Courthouse (approx. 12.3 miles away).
 Touch for a list and map of all markers in Jewett.

 Credits.
 This page was last revised on April 22, 2021.
 It was originally submitted on April 21, 2021, by James Hulse of Medina, Texas.
 This page has been viewed 41 times since then.
 Photos: 1, 2, 3. submitted on April 22, 2021, by James Hulse of Medina, Texas.